PrincetonUniversity/VST/doc/INSTALL.md

 Branch [new_compcert](https://github.com/PrincetonUniversity/VST/tree/new_compcert) with CompCert 2.5.

-If you have already Coq 8.4pl5 or menhir >= 20140422, skip the corresponding sections.
+If you have already Coq 8.4pl6 (or 8.4pl5) or menhir >= 20140422, skip the corresponding sections.

 Building times correspond to some 2015 laptop with 8 threads and 16 of RAM, which was still slower than the "cycles" machines at the Princeton CS department.
 Building was roughly 3 times slower with a 2008 laptop with 2 threads and 4 G of RAM.